CleverCloud/clever-cloud.com/en/index.md

 # data
 title: Home
 ---
-Cutting-edge hosting:
+Next-gen Cloud computing:
-Just consume what you need.
-Get control of your hosting's costs and scale automatically your web services.
+Scale up and down your apps automatically and control your hosting's costs.

 <a class="btn btn-primary btn-large" href="/en/#login-signup">Sign up for beta</a>